So you thought that you’re doing everything right to keep your pet turtle’s habitat clean.

 On top of that, look for UV sterilizers with very good sealing to avoid potential leaking issues.

-The one with the 3-Watt bulb can treat any turtle tank that’s under 20 gallons in less than a week.
+A UV clarifier with a 3-Watt bulb can treat any turtle tank that’s under 20 gallons in less than a week.
 The 9-Watt version can do the same in tanks that hold no more than 55 gallons of water.

 If your tank is larger than that, then I recommend checking my reviews of UV sterilizers for aquariums.
 This guide has a section with recommendations based on the gallon capacity of a tank, which could save you some time.